-VI Living Conditions of Working Persons
+VI Living Conditions of Workers

-A Consumer Price Index
+A Consumer Price Index (See pp.248~251)

-The Consumer Price Index (CPI) is calculated to measure the average price movements of goods and services purchased by the households throughout the country.
+The Consumer Price Index (CPI) is calculated to measure

+the average price movements of goods and services purchased by the households throughout the country.
 It reflects changes of the cost of purchasing goods and services in a fixed "market basket", but is not designed to measure changes of the cost of living attributed to changes in the consumption structure of households.